gnuvince/ff6-speedrun-guide/README.md

 - Play with different ways of presenting the information (it should be easy to glance at the document and know what to do), especially for the walkthroughs.
+- Add more images for some walkthroughs?
 - Information on the different game choices (Relics, Espers, etc.)
 - Annotate items that we get for money
+- Possibly switch from org-mode to straight-up LaTeX (advanced macros and commands)